 Anker Wireless Charging Pad

-Anker's offering, for example, is under £20 and will do the job well.
-It doesn't look quite as stylish as some of the other options here, with a black, slightly squared design, but its LEDs let you check whether your iPhone is charging at a glance, and it will be able to charge at 7.5W when the iPhone gets its update later this year.
+Here's a third offering from Anker.
+It doesn't look quite as stylish as some of the other options here, with a black, slightly squared design, but its LEDs let you check whether your iPhone is charging at a glance.
+Plus, it allows fast charging.

 Choetech Wireless Charger

-Another cheap option is the Choetech Wireless Charger, which is probably the simplest of all of the chargers listed here hence its low price tag (you can find it discounted dramatically from its original RRP on Amazon).
+Another cheap option is the Choetech Wireless Charger, which is probably the simplest of all of the chargers listed here hence its low price tag.
+It works with all the iPhone models that are compatible with wireless charging.

 There's an anti-slip portion in the centre of the pad to keep your iPhone in place, and a small light at the front to indicate when it's charging.